MichalKamfonik/BoardGames/README.md

 Graphic desktop application for playing Boardgames.

-The app has implemented Droughts and Min-Max algorithm for the computer but is ready for adding more games, player types and algorithms.
+The app has implemented Draughts and Min-Max algorithm for the computer but is ready for adding more games, player types and algorithms.

 ## What for?
 BoardGames provides Swing graphic interface for creating and playing Boardgames.

-Without any additions you can play Droughts game against your friends on the same desktop or against the computer with 1 of 10 available difficulty levels.
+Without any additions you can play Draughts game against your friends on the same desktop or against the computer with 1 of 10 available difficulty levels.

 If you want you can write and add your own games (e.g. chess), players (e.g. online) and